 Simple User Registration in PHP

-How to Register User in PHP (Step-by-Step)
+How to Register a User in PHP (Step-by-Step)

 Step 1: Database Structure